 Zadie Smith is one of the most important British novelists of the last 20 years.
 Her novels and short stories are memorable presentations of modern urban life, seamlessly mixing high and low culture.
 A Londoner born and bred, her first novel, White Teeth, was revealed to the world when she was just 21 — before it had even been published.
-In a 2004 BBC poll, Smith was named among the top twenty most influential people in British culture.
-Asked by The Guardian for her rules for writing fiction, she declared: "Tell the truth through whichever veil comes to hand — but tell it.
+In a 2004 BBC poll, Smith was named among the top 20 most influential people in British culture.
+Asked by the Guardian for her rules for writing fiction, she declared: "Tell the truth through whichever veil comes to hand — but tell it.
 Resign yourself to the lifelong sadness that comes from never being satisfied."

 New London tower to ‘block out solar system’